 How much does it cost to participate?
 Enrollment is now open at no cost for the next curriculum year.

 Who should participate?
 Primary care medical providers, behavioral health providers, nurses, or other members of the care team are welcome to join and register, with special priority given to providers from rural settings.

 When do sessions occur?
-This Project ECHO will occur twice monthly for one hour.
-Our kickoff session will occur on October 12, 2022, and sessions will occur every 2nd and 4th Wednesday of each month at 12:00pm ET.
+This Project ECHO occurs twice monthly for one hour.
+Our kickoff session will occur on October 11, 2023, and sessions will occur every 2nd and 4th Wednesday of each month at 12:00pm ET / 9:00am PT.